Kevin C. Welch, MD

 procedures.
 Many times this is recognized at the time of surgery and can be repaired by performing a DCR

-Patients typically present with a primary complaint of excessive tearing.
+Patients typically present with a primary complaint of too much tearing.
 Most frequently, this tearing is clear in nature.
-However, some patients complain of excessive mucus discharge from the eye as well.
+However, some patients complain of too much mucus discharge from the eye as well.
 Some patients report periodic infection of the region between the eye and the nose; this is known as dacryocystitis.

 It is important to tell your physician if you have recently undergone surgery, such as sinus surgery, or have had recent trauma to your face, as these are most likely to be the causes.
 Recent colds